Skip to main content

 Full digital images of the 1821 and 1831 Poplar censuses with names indexes are being uploaded to the Archives Online section of our website in second half of 2020.

-Parish registers Original parish registers of baptisms, marriages and burials for Anglican churches in Tower Hamlets are held by London Metropolitan Archives, dating back to the 16th century.
+Parish registers Original parish registers of baptisms, marriages and burials for Anglican churches in Tower Hamlets are held by The London Archives, dating back to the 16th century.
 Fully searchable digitised copies of London parish registers from 1538 are available via Ancestry Library Edition.

 Registers of nonconformist churches, synagogues and other places of worship